Username2481632/MathMuseums/memory-bank/progress.md

 - Set up local development database using Podman
 - Migrated database schema to PostgreSQL
 - Documented database configuration
-- Implemented database models for user data (ConceptTile) and user preferences (UserPreference) in the api app
-- Applied migrations for new models

 ## In Progress

 - User authentication with email OTP (Step 3)
-- Developing REST API endpoints for data synchronization (Step 5)

 ## Pending

+- Database models for user data and concept information (Step 4)
+- REST API endpoints for data synchronization (Step 5)
 - Client-side API integration with server (Step 6)
 - Deployment to HelioHost (Step 7)
 - Testing and verification of all components